hats-finance/hats-contracts/docs/dodoc/interfaces/IHATVault.md

 function withdraw(uint256 assets, address receiver, address owner) external nonpayable returns (uint256)
 ```

-Withdraw previously deposited funds from the vault, without transferring the accumulated HAT reward.
+Withdraw previously deposited funds from the vault, without transferring the accumulated rewards.
 Can only be performed if a withdraw request has been previously submitted, and the pending period had passed, and while the withdraw enabled timeout had not passed.
 Withdrawals are not permitted during safety periods or while there is an active claim for a bounty payout.

 *See {IERC4626-withdraw}.*